Skip to content

 Unit Responsibility

 It is the responsibility of each office/unit within Gerberding Hall and Schmitz Hall to contact UW Facilities for issues inside their assigned spaces.
-This helps them to contact and schedule directly with that unit for access.
+This allows UW Facilities to contact the unit directly for scheduling and access.

 Units are also responsible for purchasing and maintaining supplies and signage for their assigned spaces, and for scheduling surplus pickups.
 Assigned spaces may include office spaces and suites, reception areas, kitchenettes, conference rooms, and storage spaces.